AdaCore/spark2014/docs/ug/en/source/language_restrictions.rst

   verification of programs with aliasing is less precise and requires more manual work.
 See :ref:`Absence of Interferences`.

-* The goto statement is not permitted.
-Gotos can be used to create loops, which require a specific treatment in formal verification, and thus should be precisely identified.
+* The backward goto statement is not permitted.
+Backward gotos can be used to create loops, which require a specific treatment in formal verification, and thus should be precisely identified.
 See :ref:`Loop Invariants` and :ref:`Loop Variants`.